sonatype-nexus-community/nexus-repository-r/README.md

 Installations done via the Karaf console will be wiped out with every restart of Nexus Repository.
 This is a good installation path if you are just testing or doing development on the plugin.

-Of note, version 1.0.1 is for Nexus Repository 3.8.0-02 and above, please use 1.0.0 if you are using an older version.

 * Enable Nexus console: edit `<nexus_dir>/bin/nexus.vmoptions` and change `karaf.startLocalConsole`  to `true`.